SweetySeelam2/LLM_Recommendation_Amazon/README.md

 Millions of customers leave reviews on Amazon’s platform every day.
 However, extracting meaningful product preferences and using that information for personalized, high-impact recommendations remains a complex challenge, especially in categories like Electronics, where reviews are dense, technical, and multilingual.

-This project builds a large-scale, production-ready, LLM-enhanced recommendation system that understands and leverages natural language feedback from over 1 million Amazon Electronics reviews to generate contextual, personalized suggestions.
+This project builds a large-scale, production-ready, LLM-enhanced recommendation system that understands and leverages natural language feedback from 1 Million+ Amazon Electronics reviews to generate contextual, personalized suggestions.

 It integrates modern NLP techniques, embeddings, and transformer-based LLMs to decode user preferences in natural language and surface relevant products.